-Though both types can be used to effectively save for retirement, they differ in a few important ways.
+Though both types of retirement accounts can be used to effectively save for retirement, they differ in a few important ways.
 Keep in mind that IRAs can also be used to roll over 401(k) plans or additional retirement plans into a single account.

 If you earn more than $61,000 but less than $71,000 each year, it’s possible that only a portion of your yearly contributions will be tax deductible.
 If you earn more than $71,000, your contributions are not tax deductible at all (unless you are not offered a retirement plan through your employer).

 While contributions to Roth IRAs are not tax deductible, withdrawals (distributions) are tax-free.
 So, Roth IRAs are funded with after-tax dollars but earnings do not incur any income or capital gains tax upon withdrawal provided that initial contributions were made five years before the date when you start withdrawing funds.

 Want to learn more about how an IRA can help you save more for retirement?
 Contact your fiduciary advisor at Ferguson-Johnson Wealth Management.

 HSAs are tax-advantaged savings accounts that help those with high-deductible health plans pay for medical costs.
 Unlike flexible spending accounts (or “flex plans”), you don’t lose your savings in an HSA if you don’t use them in a given year.
 Because you can build up your balance over time, HSAs are a great way to save money that can pay for increased medical expenses as you age.

 Do you have a high-deductible health plan?
-Call us at 301-284-8786 to discuss how an HSA fits into your financial plan.
+Call us at 301-670-0994 to discuss how an HSA fits into your financial plan.